chitharanjan-devops/AWS_NOTES/DAY-7/EBS.md

 ### 2. PERM MOUNT

+ - Before mounting make sure to convert it to linux file system only if volume is empty

 To mount the secondary EBS volume permanently, so it remains mounted even after an EC2 restart, you need to add an entry in the /etc/fstab file.

 #### Create a Backup of /etc/fstab